baha-a/AirHocky/README.md

 # AirHocky

 Physics engine _based on Newton's motion laws_ for simulating an air hocky game, built using __Java__ and __Java3D__.

-Play against AI player who can adapt to your movement
+Play against AI player who can adapt to your movement.